frothkoetter/cdw/README.md

 group by
  airlines.code
 ```

-Run the explain and query rewrite should show like:
+Navigate to the query processor, select the above query and the visual explain you see query rewrite:

 ![](images/image005.png)